THE COMING OF CHRIST THE SAVIOR: GOD WITH US

 The Messiah was to be born as a child.
 But even though he was to be human in every sense, he was also to be God.
 This seems an impossibility to the human mind.
 It was certainly a stumbling block to many Jews as well as Gentiles.
 But it was God’s promise to the Jewish people, and to all humanity.

-Christ the Savior was born in the small town of Nazareth about 4 B.C..
+Christ the Savior was born in the small town of Bethlehem about 4 B.C..
 Only a small number of people witnessed his birth.
-To write their accounts of the life of Jesus, the gospel writers interviewed these people, who knew the details.
+To write their accounts of the life of Jesus, the gospel writers interviewed people who knew the details.
 Matthew, Luke, and John each wrote their accounts using simple and basic terms so that average people could understand.
-And each added important information to the story, using wording and terminology specific to their own account.
+And each added important information to the story, using wording and language specific to their own account.
 Let’s review these accounts, paying close attention to the words that each author uses.

 Matthew’s account of the birth of Jesus